-The initial geohazard survey will require one trip out from port and return to port and is anticipated to take four days to complete the geohazard survey, dependent on weather.
-An additional 1 to 2 days will be required to complete seabed sampling, coring, and seabed photography.
+The initial geohazard survey will require one trip out from port and return to port and is anticipated to take four days to complete the geohazard survey, dependent on weather, of which the low-volume airgun array will be deployed for only 60 hours.
+An additional one to two days will be required to complete seabed sampling, coring, and seabed photography.
 Subsequent surveys, up to eight, during the open water periods, will take place during the remainder of the License period (2013), and beyond (up to 2020), if successful.
 The fall 2010 geohazard survey site will encompass an area of 4.5 by 5.0 km's (22.5 km2) in size (Figure 2.1).
 Future survey programs will be of similar size and duration, and occur within the Project Area boundaries, as identified for this Environmental Assessment.